matejtarca/FullstackJSTaskT9/README.md

 - **Method:** `POST`
 - **Params:**
     - `numbers[string]` - specifies the string of numbers to be converted to list of possible words
     - `useDict[boolean]` - specifies usage of dictionary when producing the input.
-When `true` only words present in the dictionry will be in output.
+When `true` only words present in the dictionary will be in the output.
 The dictionary consists of 20,000 most common english words.
 - **Success response**
     - Code: 200
     - `{ words : [<array of possible words>] }`